 We may experience difficulties in attracting and retaining competent personnel in key positions.
-Failure to preserve positive labor relationships with our employees could adversely affect our consolidated results of operations.
+Failure to preserve positive labor relationships with our employee-partners could adversely affect our consolidated results of operations.

 We believe that a key component of our success is our corporate culture, which has been imparted by management throughout our corporate organization.
-Our corporate culture, along with our entire operation, depends on our ability to attract, develop and retain key employees.
-Competitive pressures and labor shortages within and outside our industry may make it more difficult and expensive for us to attract and retain key employees which could adversely affect our businesses.
+Our corporate culture, along with our entire operation, depends on our ability to attract, develop and retain key employee-partners.
+Competitive pressures and labor shortages within and outside our industry may make it more difficult and expensive for us to attract and retain key employee-partners which could adversely affect our businesses.

-We believe we have positive labor relationships with our employees.
-However, factors such as difficulty to attract key employees, reduced employee engagement, third-party organizational efforts and increased employee turnover could adversely affect our labor relationships with our employees.
-A failure to preserve positive labor relationships with our employees and could adversely affect our consolidated financial condition and consolidated results of operations.
+We believe we have positive labor relationships with our employee-partners.
+However, factors such as difficulty to attract key employees, reduced employee engagement, third-party organizational efforts and increased employee-partner turnover could adversely affect our labor relationships with our employee-partners.
+A failure to preserve positive labor relationships with our employee-partners and could adversely affect our consolidated financial condition and consolidated results of operations.